Roshu91/OnlineQuiz/README.md

-# online-quiz-system
+# online quiz
 An online quiz system built on PHP, JS and HTML.
 It has inbuilt Timer support along with Admin Panel

-This project is a great improvement of 'Online-Exam-System-' created by Sunny Prakash Tiwari (https://github.com/sunnygkp10).
+This project is a great improvement of 'Online-Exam-System-' updated by Roshan Pradhan (https://github.com/Roshu91).
 Since it was licensed under MIT so I think I have rights to improve and re-distribute it.
 I have again licensed it under MIT.
 You are free to modify and re-distribute

 #Added features: